yhilpisch/algosim/README.md

 - `--topic X` subscribe to a specific tick topic (default subscribes to all)
 - `--no-conflate` process all ticks (default behavior already avoids conflation)

-The app will display resulting fills and live P&L.
+The app will display resulting fills and live P&L. Trades also appear on the live tick chart.

 ## Configuration Notes